 Urchs seems to be thinking along the lines of Sandra Mitchell's chapter 5, which discusses policy in a world of complexity.
-On one conception, the task of science is to make definitive predictions about the consequences of particular courses of action (for instance, on whether anthropogenic greenhouse emissions will or won't cause radical climate change), and these predictions then allow us to act so as to achieve our desired outcomes.
-However, from a science of complexity we may not get definitive predictions, but only an analysis of different possible outcomes.
+On one conception, the task of science is to make definitive predictions (for instance, on whether anthropogenic greenhouse emissions will or won't cause radical climate change), and these predictions then allow us to act according to our desired outcomes.
+However, from a science of complexity we may not get definitive predictions, but only an analysis of different possible outcome spaces.
 Parts of the outcome space may show such sensitive dependence on initial conditions that no predictions are possible.
 Policy in turn may not be able to choose one outcome as a goal: We may have to settle for policy which is robust in the sense that it leads to acceptable outcomes in a variety of different scenarios, and our policy may in any case have to adapt itself as more is learned about the systems with which we are dealing.